 - Salsa is also great in place of butter on a baked potato.

 Experiment.
-There are many kinds of seasoning blends available, and many are even salt free.
+Many kinds of seasoning blends are available, and many are even salt-free.

 Nut Butters